 The Growing Stage Proudly Presents

 Did you ever wonder how new plays are chosen for production?
 Here’s your chance to find out–and, if you wish, participate in the process!In our New Play-Reading Festival, four brand-new plays for young audiences, chosen from 100 submitted works, will be read by professional and community artists in a casual setting.
 Following each reading, the entire family can participate in discussion of the work with our professional team.
-One of the four plays will be selected to become a fully mounted Main Stage production in 2015!
+One of the four plays will be selected to become a fully mounted production in 2016!
 Bring the family for this unique theatre event!

 2014 – 2015 New Play-Reading Selections:

 Saturday, February 28, 2015 at 7:00PM

 In September of 1940, after Germany’s recent occupation of France, a ragtag group of teenage boys in southern France find a hole in the ground that leads to an underground cave.
 Instead of treasure, they discover mysterious drawings on the cave walls.
 They soon learn that they have stumbled upon the most significant site of prehistoric art known to modern humans.
 As they attempt to hold onto the secret of the cave, the boys discover new things about each other and their responsibility to their home.

 by Gloria Bond Clunie